Successor Trustee Guide: Why You Need a Trust Appraisal in 2026

 How do you appraise a trust asset?

 Naturally, there are some trust assets you don’t need to send to a third-party appraiser—for example, cash, a checking account, or a savings account.
+While bank accounts are easy to value, retirement accounts are more complex; you should also verify if you should put an IRA or 401k in your trust to ensure the tax-deferred status is protected during the valuation process.
 As a trustee, you can obtain bank statements from the date of death, look at the bank balance, and appraise the cash.

 For real property, stocks, or assets with fluctuating values, you’ll want to get a licensed appraiser involved to protect you from possible claims made by the beneficiaries.
 Most people go out and get a local real estate appraiser, but generally, they are limited to real estate, and they’re also more expensive than the alternative.
 The alternative is called a probate referee.